Today’s release of Firefox includes various features for developers and users that enable a richer and safer experience on the web.

 Helping users identify non-secure Web sites

-Keeping users safe online is a key priority for Mozilla, and we’ve long been a vocal proponent for using HTTPS to secure a user’s Web experience through efforts like Let’s Encrypt.
+Keeping users safe online has been a key priority for Mozilla, and we’ve long been a vocal proponent for using HTTPS to secure a user’s Web experience through efforts like Let’s Encrypt.
 HTTPS encrypts your connection to help protect you from eavesdropping and tampering when doing everything from online banking to communicating with your friends.

 Starting today in the latest Firefox, web pages that collect passwords, like an email service or bank, but have not been secured with HTTPS will be more clearly highlighted as potential threats.